-Since 2006 Casey has managed economic and financial analyses for the National Park Service, General Services Administration, California State Parks, Department of Justice, several state and local government agencies, the University of California Office of the President, Native American tribes, Scottish Enterprise, Economic Development Edmonton, the World Bank, and various private sector clients.
-Casey has a B.A. in Economics from Harvard University and both an M.B.A. and an M.A. in Energy and Environmental Studies from the University of California, Berkeley.
+Since 2004, Casey has managed economic and financial analyses for the National Park Service, California State Parks, the U.S. Department of Justice, several state and local government agencies, and various private sector clients.

-Joe has been a Project Manager for over 10 years, performing financial and economic analyses for public sector clients, mainly the U.S. National Park Service and the California Department of Transportation and Parks and Recreation.
-His ferry and tour boat projects include for Fort Sumter, Alcatraz, Cape Lookout, and Gulf Island National Seashore.
-Joe was the lead analyst for numerous public and private marina studies nationwide, and for other NPS concessions, such as for the Jefferson Expansion National Memorial, Everglades, Glacier Bay, Sequoia and Kings Canyon, Olympic, Death Valley, and Yosemite National Park.
+Joe has been a Project Manager with Dornbusch Associates since 2005, performing financial and economic analyses for public sector clients, mainly the National Park Service, the California Department of Transportation and California State Parks.
+Joe has been the lead analyst for numerous public and private marina studies, and for NPS concessions including Everglades, Glacier Bay, Sequoia and Kings Canyon, Olympic, Death Valley, and Yosemite National Park.